Monitoring New World Vultures

 - Use Black and Turkey Vultures as environmental sentinels of ecological change and environmental contamination, including climate change and heavy-metal contamination

 Map shows movements of tagged vultures in the Americas

 A major goal of our work is to provide the general public, including school children, with the ability to track the daily movements of these important scavengers across North and South America.
-With help from the Falcon Research Group and financial support from many individuals, you can monitor the daily movements of our tagged birds--all you need is an Internet connection!
+Using the powerful database available at Movebank.org, you can monitor the daily movements of our tagged birds--all you need is an Internet connection!
+Learn more now.